Jens Hillje, Alessandro Renda (DE/IT)

 A ZONA K project

-The project is realised with the support of Fondazione Compagnia di San Paolo in the framework of Art Waves Produzioni di cultura contemporanea.
+The project is realized with the support of Fondazione Compagnia di San Paolo in the context of Art Waves Produzioni di cultura contemporanea and with the support of Fondazione Cariplo and the Municipality of Milan

 Alessandro Renda is an actor, director and filmmaker in the Teatro delle Albe in Ravenna.
 He joined the company when he was a teenager, participating in the non-school workshops, an anti-academic theatrical-pedagogical practice created by Marco Martinelli.
 In 1998 he was chosen to play one of the twelve “palotini” in the play I Polacchi, text and direction by Martinelli, and since then he has been actor and director of the company.
 Since 2001 he has been guiding the non-school workshops.
 Since 2003 he has been working on videos, making projections for the stage or video “translations” of many Teatro delle Albe shows and documentaries on the company’s theatrical experiences around the world.